naninovel/docs/docs/api/index.md

     @sfx Sound2
     @sfx Sound3

-; Add a choice to shake camera, tint Kohaku actor or play 'SoundX' SFX, ; all with 33% probability.
+; Add a choice to shake camera, tint kohaku actor or play 'SoundX' SFX, ; all with 33% probability.
 However, SFX playback will only be considered ; in case score is above 10.
 @random